Cyber Security Fundamentals 2020 Pre-test

 Real Examples

 Consider a scenario where an organization experiences a ransomware attack in 2020.
-The attackers encrypt critical files and demand payment for their release.
+So the attackers encrypt critical files and demand payment for their release.
 In this case, having strong cyber security fundamentals would mean that the organization regularly backs up data, uses up-to-date antivirus software, and trains employees to recognize phishing attempts.
 If these measures are in place, the impact of the attack can be minimized, and recovery can be swift.
 Another example is the widespread adoption of virtual private networks (VPNs) for remote work.
 Understanding how VPNs encrypt data and protect against eavesdropping is a fundamental skill that became essential during the 2020 pandemic.

 Scientific or Theoretical Perspective